 The Strawberry Tree, using its modern popular common name, or the botanical name Arbutus unedo is a small shrubby Tree that can grow to twenty feet in the right environment but usually less.
 This Tree has a long association with people and an invocative history not withstanding it’s pretty flowers and interesting looking fruit which has given it the common name of Strawberry Tree.
-The Arbutus unedo berries I find strawberry_tree_fruitpleasant and sweet (the berries can vary in flavour as in all wild fruit) with a reasonable pleasant texture, I have attached a scientific study to this article which also validates the fruits high sugar content and which concludes that the Arbutus unedo is an undervalued and under used fruit.
+The Arbutus unedo berries I find pleasant and sweet (the berries can vary in flavour as in all wild fruit) with a reasonable pleasant texture, I have attached a scientific study to this article which also validates the fruits high sugar content and which concludes that the Arbutus unedo is an undervalued and under used fruit.

 I first came across the name of this Tree in the mid 1990’s and was intrigued about where it had come from, as most British Trees were brought to these islands by people for a particular reason I wanted to discover some of its history and the main use of the Tree for the people who brought it to these islands.